oliverpople/bookmark_manager/README.md

 ```
 As a user
-So I can view all my bookmarks in one place
+So that I can quickly go to web sites I regularly visit
-I want to show a list of links of all previously saved bookmarks
+I would like to see a list of links on the homepage

 As a user
 So I don't have to remember a URL